Motor racing-Sainz leads Leclerc in Ferrari one-two in Singapore practice | Sports-Games

 Motor racing-Sainz leads Leclerc in Ferrari one-two in Singapore practice

-Perez was only ninth in the other Red Bull, also logging low mileage, with Canadian Lance Stroll rounding out the top-10 for Aston Martin.
+Perez was only ninth for Red Bull, also logging low mileage, with Canadian Lance Stroll rounding out the top 10 for Aston Martin.
 Thai racer Alexander Albon, who underwent appendicitis surgery and suffered respiratory failure from post-operative anaesthetic complications earlier this month, was again 16th fastest for Williams.

 He completed a total of 45 gruelling laps of the punishing Marina Bay track over both sessions.
 Pierre Gasly endured a fiery end to his session with his AlphaTauri spewing flames from its airbox as it was wheeled back into the garage.